RaVeR76/The-Kicks-Fix/testing.md

 #### **Results**
 For some reason the **reset password** isn't working.
 I can follow the reset password instructions but NO EMAIL arrives with a link for the user to reset the password.
-I've tried looking into it breifly but I will if I have time at the end, if not it will have to be put down as a BUG at this late stage.
+I've tried looking into it briefly but I will if I have time at the end, if not it will have to be put down as a BUG at this late stage.
 Everything else works but this has annoyed me a little.

 #### **Verdict**